Are you your own worst enemy?

 Or maybe you know you shouldn’t be watching TV so late because you’ll have trouble getting up on time for work – but you can’t seem to stop yourself.

 You might ask: What’s wrong with me?
-Am I crazy?
+Am I that irrational?
 Why am I doing this?

 1. Be Honest With Yourself